 More than Muscle Deep

-There were other things happening in Sara, hard to measure but noticeable nonetheless.
+There were other things happening in me, hard to measure but noticeable nonetheless.

 "I always try to be a positive person but when you don't feel good about yourself and you're not giving your body what it needs to feel good, that's going to come out somehow, you're going to reflect that on to other people."

 Managing stress with food is common.
 So common you might do it regularly and never even know it.
-Until she started tracking her macros Sara hadn’t considered what role food was playing in her life.
+Until I started tracking my macros I hadn’t considered what role food was playing in my life.

 “I didn't even realize it until I started this and realized that wasn't an option if I was going to be successful with this.”

-Food had been suppressing her stress, not solving it.
-By unlocking the link between stress and food, Sara could actually work it out.
+Food had been suppressing my stress, not solving it.
+By unlocking the link between stress and food, I could actually work it out.

 “The stress goes away quicker and things subside quicker than if I used a crutch like eating to get through it and then at the end feeling worse."